Chloe2330/dynamic-routing/README.md

 # Asynchronous Dynamic Routing Simulations

-Uses `asyncio` to simulate concurrent message exchanges in distance vector routing, where routers update their own vectors using the Bellman-Ford algorithm to find the shortest routing paths.
+Uses `asyncio` to simulate all routers concurrently exchanging messages and executing algorithms in:
+1. **Distance Vector Routing**: Routers with decentralized information about their neighbors update their vectors using the Bellman-Ford algorithm to find optimal routing paths.

-**Dependencies**
+2. **Link State Routing**: Routers with a global network view use Dijkstra's algorithm to create a shortest path tree for optimal routing paths.

+## Dependencies
 - Python 3.x, git

-## Distance-vector routing (Bellman-Ford)
 1. Clone the repository:
 ```sh
 git clone https://github.com/Chloe2330/dynamic-routing.git